Emmanuel-gg/node-express-api/README.md

 * If the enviorement is prod not drop the database and not insert the data dummy.

 ## Problems ##
+-- database --
--- tests --
+- BuyerEvents doesn't recognize the association with BuyerTransaction -- tests --
 - I can't create the server one time and use it in all the tests